What is Pill Esophagitis?

 The Bottom Line

 Pill esophagitis occurs when capsules or tablets get stuck in the esophagus (food pipe) and cause tissue damage.
 Antibiotics, including doxycycline, and gelatin capsules are common causes of pill esophagitis.
-This condition is often painful, but typically resolves after discontinuation of the responsible medication.
+This condition is often painful, but typically resolves after discontinuation of the offending medication.

 man holding medication in one hand and a glass of water in the other